 Evan's partnership with the Woods Hole Oceanographic Institution began in 2006, filming around the world with the deep submersible Alvin, the Pisces submersibles and numerous ROVs.
 His ongoing collaboration with the Advanced Imaging and Visualization Lab at WHOI has resulted in revolutionary imaging systems used for filming, archeology and research.

 Evan is one of very few people to film—in both 2D and 3D—the R.M.S.
 Titanic and her sister ship, H.M.H.S.
 Britannic.
 Over the course of his career he has participated in expeditions to survey and film wrecks, caves, and archaeological sites across the United States.
 He has filmed in the South Pacific, the English Channel, the jungles of Mexico and in the Dominican Republic.
 His geographical resume continues to include the D-Day beaches of Normandy, the Mediterranean, Thailand, and Antarctica.
-His work can be seen on National Geographic, History Channel, Discovery Channel, PBS, CBC and NHK.
+His work can be seen on the Smithsonian Channel's The Hunt for Eagle 56, Nova's Last B-24, National Geographic, History Channel, Discovery Channel, PBS, CBC and NHK.

 In 2009, Evan was nominated for an Emmy in videography for the NOVA program “Lost and Found: Legacy of the USS Lagarto”.